White spot syndrome virus causes white spot disease, which is a highly contagious disease of decapod crustaceans.

 These include prawns, crabs, yabbies and lobsters.

-White spot syndrome virus (WSSV) or white spot disease (WSD) is not a threat to human health or food safety.
+White spot syndrome virus (WSSV) and white spot disease (WSD) are not a threat to human health or food safety.

 Detection in Australia